Employees of Bankrupt Employers

-Further, even if a licensed Trustee is involved, that does not necessarily mean that the company is bankrupt.
-For example, the Trustee could have been appointed to watch over a proposal the company makes to its creditors to climb out of its financial difficulties (discussed below).
+Even if a licensed Trustee is involved, that does not necessarily mean that the company is bankrupt.
+For example, the Trustee could have been appointed to watch over a proposal the company makes to its creditors to climb out of its financial difficulties.

-In some cases, the Trustee tries to sell the whole business as an ongoing, viable operation because it believes that it can get more money for creditors that way than if it just closed the business and sold off assets piece by piece.
-In these cases, a Trustee may be interested in hiring on employees to assist with these efforts.
-Further, if the business is sold as an ongoing operation, there may be a job for you with whoever buys it.
+In some cases, the Trustee tries to sell the whole business as an ongoing, viable operation because it believes that it can get more money for creditors, rather than closing the business and selling off assets piece by piece.
+In these cases, a Trustee may be interested in hiring employees to assist with these efforts.
+If the business is sold as an ongoing operation, there may be a job for you with whoever buys it.

 What happens in a bankruptcy?